Widget targeting: triggers, page rules, visitor conditions, scheduling, and use cases

 Cart filters are useful for cross-selling and upselling: for example, you can show a popup promoting related items when a specific product is in the cart.
 Customer filters let you target segments based on purchase history, such as showing a discount popup only to customers who have placed at least two orders.
 Variant availability lets you show a widget specifically when the currently viewed variant is out of stock.

-Combining multiple audience conditions
+Combining multiple visitor conditions

 You can set multiple conditions and connect them with AND or OR operators.
 When two conditions are connected with AND, the visitor must meet all conditions for the widget to appear.
 When connected with OR, the widget appears if the visitor meets at least one of them.
 Note that negative conditions, such as Device is not Desktop or Visitor is not new, can only be combined with an AND operator.